 HTEK101 Introduction to Ocean Environment.

 Credit Reduction due to Course Overlap

 Access to the course requires admission to the Integrated Master's Programme in Ocean Technology.

 Teaching and learning methods

 Work practice deployment in a company/ research establishment

-The practice deployment is to consist of two full workdays pr. week from the end of August until the end of November (14 weeks).
-The corresponds to about 200 hours.
+The practice deployment is to consist of two full workdays pr. week from the start to the end of the semester (14 weeks).
+This corresponds to 210 hours.
 In addition to this, pre-work, reporting, meetings, presentations and other necessary work related to the course will be required.
-A written contract between the student, the University of Bergen and Company/research establishment is available.
+A written contract between the student, the University of Bergen and company/research establishment is available.
 Written an oral reports should be addressed to the contact at the University of Bergen.